-It's your first week at The Builder Depot.
-You've been handed access to the dbt repo and a vague mandate: "get familiar with the project and ship something small by Friday."
+First week at The Builder Depot.
+You have access to the dbt repo and a mandate to "get familiar with the project and ship something small by Friday."

-Copy each prompt as written (recommended) or rephrase in your own words.
-Run the steps in order.
+Copy each prompt as written, or rephrase.
+Run in order.

 Summarize what this dbt project does.
 What are the main subject areas and how is the project organized?